MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-01-Tutorial-3D-step1.md

 ![](/assets/images/project-empty.png)

 Double-click on build.gradle.
 Or alternatively, open IntelliJ IDEA and use File/Open to open build.gradle.
-If IntelliJ asks to open build.gradle as file or as project, answer 'as project'.
+If IDEA asks to open build.gradle as file or as project, answer 'as project'.

-Once IntelliJ has opened the project it will automatically start running some Gradle tasks and download the necessary libraries.
+Once IDEA has opened the project it will automatically start running some Gradle tasks and download the necessary libraries.
 This will take a little while.

 Open the Gradle menu on the right hand side.
 Navigate to TutorialFPS/lwjgl3/tasks/application and double-click on the run icon.